Agency Resources : Become Member Agency

 We welcome eligible member agencies -- together, we can work even harder to combat hunger in our communities, and make a difference for good.

-If you meet all of the criteria and are interested in membership please submit the GBFB Membership Application by following the link below.
-For more information, please visit the Agency FAQ section or email email@example.com.
+If you meet all of the criteria and are interested in membership or if you have questions about our criteria, please contact the Capacity Team at capacity@GBFB.org or 617.598.5000 Option 4.
+For more information, please visit the Agency FAQ section.

 - Must be a public charitable organization with a Federal Non-Profit Tax Exempt Status under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended.